Viking Cruises fleet

-The first longship's 2016 itineraries (starting November 10) are on Rhine River, between homeports Amsterdam and Basel.
-The second longship's 2017 itineraries are on Danube.
-On both riverboats, all the hotel staff is Mandarin-speaking, all the signage is in Mandarin (from menus to toiletries).
-The onboard cuisine is traditional Chinese (dishes prepared by Szechuan and Cantonese chefs) plus European dishes by Michelin-star chefs.
+The first longship's 2016 itineraries (starting November 10th) were on Rhine, between homeports Amsterdam and Basel.
+The second longship's 2017 itineraries were on Danube.
+On both riverboats, all the hotel staff was Mandarin-speaking and all signage was in Mandarin (from menus to toiletries).
+The onboard cuisine was traditional Chinese (dishes prepared by Szechuan and Cantonese chefs) plus European dishes by Michelin-star chefs.

 All excursion programs ashore are organized by Viking River Cruises.
 Each ship has all 8 Mandarin-speaking tour guides assigned to 25-passenger groups.
 The Rhine cruise program includes a shipboard overnight in Amsterdam and 3 days (2 shipboard overnights) in Basel with Lake Lucerne tour.
 In Strasbourg, passengers take the high-speed TGV train to Paris.
-Optional (exclusive) deals include private jet travel (to any airport in Europe) for 1 day at the price of USD 30,000 pp. Cruise fares start from around USD 4,300 pp.
+Optional (exclusive) deals include private jet travel (to any airport in Europe) for 1 day at the price of US$30,000 pp. Fares start from ~US$4300 pp.

 Cruise Lines International Association/CLIA's projections for 2020 were that the number of Chinese cruisers to Europe will be the same (or larger) in comparison to the Americans.

 Viking River Cruises line is a global travel corporation (Viking Flusskreuzfahrten AG) headquartered in the USA.
 And it all started in the not-so-distant 1997 with the establishment of the modest Viking River brand founded by a consortium of Scandinavian and Dutch investors, with only 4 second-hand riverboats bought in Russia.